The All Natural Vegan

 There are a variety of easy substitutions that can be made to this candied pecan cookie recipe.

 • Flour - If you don't follow a gluten-free diet, you don't have to use gluten-free flour.
 You can use all-purpose flour for this recipe, or even whole wheat.
-If using all-purpose flour, use 1:1 and if you're using whole wheat subtract ¼ cup from the original recipe.
+If using all-purpose flour, use 1:1, and if you're using whole wheat, subtract ¼ cup from the original recipe.

-• Egg - The flax egg can be replaced with both a regular egg (if you're not vegan), or a chia egg.
+• Egg - The flax egg can be replaced with either a regular egg (if you're not vegan), or a chia egg.
 To make a chia egg, add the chia seeds to a blender and blend until they form a powder.
 Use the same measurements for making the chia egg.

 a close up of the vegan pecan cookies stacked on top of each other